My baby was eight weeks old when a health nurse noticed his flat spot.

 Newborn babies have a very soft skull and prolonged pressure on the one spot can cause a flattened area to develop as they grow.
 This means their head can become flat or misshapen if they are constantly lying on the same area of their skull.

 The incidence of flat head syndrome has increased from 1 in 300 in the 1970s to 1 in 10 today.
-This is likely to be because more parents put babies to sleep on their backs as recommended by Sids Safe Sleeping.
-It is important to continue to put small babies to sleep on their backs (the Safe Sleeping Campaign was introduced in 1990 and from 1989-2010 the rate of SIDS decreased by 80%) but it is also important to give them plenty of ‘tummy time’ when they are awake.
+This is likely to be because more parents put babies to sleep on their backs as recommended by Red Nose Australia.
+It is important to continue to put small babies to sleep on their backs—the Safe Sleeping Campaign was introduced in 1990 and from 1989-2018 the rate of SUDI (Sudden Unexpected Death in Infancy) decreased by 85% —but it is also important to give them plenty of ‘tummy time’ when they are awake.

 4 ways you can help prevent flat head syndrome